acyhuang/steering-interface/design/components.md

 ### ComparisonView Component
 - Displays side-by-side comparison of original and steered responses
 - Provides UI for selecting preferred response
-- Shows loading and error states during generation
+- Shows loading and error states during streaming generation
+- Handles real-time updates as steered responses stream in
 - Facilitates the two-step confirmation process for steering
 - Integrated with VariantContext for state management